Enrico-Madani1/S-DP-SGD_Data259/README.md

 This project studies how different Standard Differential Privacy Stochastic Gradient Descent (DP-SGD) with Selective DP-SGD on the Adult Income Census dataset.
 This project analyzes the tradeoffs between privacy, utility, and fairness of both models.

+For more information about the result and methodology, feel free to check out the `Paper_DATA259.pdf` and `Poster_DATA259.pdf`
 ### Setup

 1. **Clone or download this repository**